CMU-Perceptual-Computing-Lab/openpose_unity_plugin/doc/installation.md

 ## Updating OpenPose Unity Plugin
-When updating OpenPose Unity Plugin, make sure to re-run `getPlugins.bat` in the root folder.
-Or it would probably cause Unity to crash.
-If issue happens, refer to the session above to check.
+If you have successfully run the demo before, you can follow this updating procedure instead of re-installing it:
+ - Re-run `getPlugins.bat` in the **root** folder.
+This will automatically update new plugins.
+ - Run the demo.
+It should work.